We encourage and give hope to children in hard places, working as a team to make life just a little bit brighter.

 Farm experiences will be given to families free of charge and set up in such a way to maximize their safety.
 When you choose to help fund these children's farm experiences, you are giving them the chance to be kids and to make their lives just a little bit brighter.
 We can't take away the cancer or the hardship they are going through, but we can give them something to look forward to, in coming to the farm each month.

-Special Projects
+Special Projects and Wishlist

 Some examples of special projects in the past are: